 It is used as a protective covering to prevent corrosion, chemical attacks, and other weathering effects.

 It is also used to enhance the aesthetic appearance of the structure.

 All paints are not suitable for all conditions.
 For different conditions, different types of paints are desirable.

 The characteristic of good paint can be listed as follows:

 a.
 Paint should have high coverage and durability.

 b.
-It must be able to form an elastic, tough and a hard film upon drying.
+It must be able to form an elastic, tough, and hard film upon drying.

 c.
-The paint must have a good hiding power and must impart the required colour.
+The paint must have a good hiding power and must impart the required color.

 d.
 It must not crack upon drying.